scm-manager/website/content/posts/2019-12-18-scm-manager-2-first-release-candidate/index.md

 ## Give feedback

-If you run into problems or you want to give us feedback for the new version, feel free to contact us using the [mailing list](https://groups.google.com/forum/#!forum/scmmanager) ([scmmanager@googlegroups.com](mailto:scmmanager@googlegroups.com)).
+If you run into problems, or you want to give us feedback for the new version, feel free to contact us using the [mailing list](https://groups.google.com/forum/#!forum/scmmanager) ([scmmanager@googlegroups.com](mailto:scmmanager@googlegroups.com)).